Mono Channel Conversion Switch: How It Works and Why It Matters

 How the Mono Switch Saves Interface Outputs

-In the analog domain, your interface outputs are a limited resource.
-Unlike in a DAW, where channel count is virtually unlimited, a hardware summing setup is constrained by the number of physical outputs your interface provides.
+In a hardware setup, your interface outputs are a limited resource.
+Unlike in a DAW – where channel count is virtually unlimited – a hardware summing mixer is constrained by the number of physical outputs your interface provides.

 Routing Example with Mono Switch: